siccar/deploy_azure/README.md

 ### Step 2

-Now setup the Tenant-Service, we will use the MongoDB API for Cosmos and configure the SSL Certificate for use with the STS

-* Configure and Initialise database
-* Create and embed SSL certificate in Tenant/Identity Server

-     ./apply_tenant.ps1
+Its time to deploy the Connection Strings as Kubernetes Secrets, you will be asked for the following information:

+* MongoDB Connection String : Can be retrieved from the Azure Portal UI under the DB Settings > ConnectionStrings
+* MYSQL Connection String : Again retrieved from the Azure Portal

+It can be applied on the command line or will prompt for the values

+     ./apply_connections.ps1

 ### Step 3

-Its time to deploy the Wallet-Service

-     ./apply_wallet.ps1
+Configuring inbound access via ingress-nginx, with SSL

+     ./apply_proxy.ps1

 ### Step 4

 Configuring inbound access via ingress-nginx, with SSL

      ./apply_proxy.ps1
+### Step 5

+Now fixup the Tenant-Service, we will seed the Database with a default tenant and copy the SSL Certificate into the Tenant Service

+* Configure and Initialise database
+* Create and embed SSL certificate in Tenant/Identity Server

+     ./apply_tenant.ps1

 ### Validate the Service

 To test the service is fully commisioned run the pingpong test.

-## Troubleshooting
+## Troubleshooting and other useful stuff

+kubectl is your friend

+     kubectl
+          get pods
+          describe pod <pod-instance-name>
+          logs -f <pod-instance-name>
+          exec –tty –stdin <deployment-name> -- /bin/bash
+          rollout restart deployment/<deployment-name>

 Checking your environment variables; look for InstallationName, ResourceGroup, ResourceLocation